Ziwu Campaign: The Campaign

 In August 230, Cao Zhen led an army from Chang'an to attack Shu via the Ziwu Valley (子午谷).
 At the same time, another Wei army led by Sima Yi, acting on Cao Rui's order, advanced towards Shu from Jing Province by sailing along the Han River.
 The rendezvous point for Cao Zhen and Sima Yi's armies was at Nanzheng County (南鄭縣; in present-day Hanzhong, Shaanxi).
 Other Wei armies also prepared to attack Shu from the Xie Valley (斜谷) or Wuwei Commandery.

-When he heard of Wei recent movements, Zhuge Liang urged Li Yan to lead 20,000 troops to Hanzhong Commandery to defend against the Wei invasion.
+When he heard of Wei's movements, Zhuge Liang urged Li Yan to lead 20,000 troops to Hanzhong Commandery to defend against the Wei invasion.
 However, Li Yan did not want to leave his home base and serve under Zhuge Liang, so he refused at first until Zhuge Liang appeased him by allowing his son, Li Feng, to replace him if he did come.
 Li Yan finally went to Hanzhong Commandery under persuasion and pressure from Zhuge Liang.

 Lieutenant-General (偏将军) Xiahou Ba asked to be named as the vanguard of this expedition.
 He then led a force towards Hanzhong Commandery taking a route through the 330 km Ziwu Trail (子午道), and camped in a crooked gorge, near the Xingshi camp set up earlier by Shu general, Wei Yan.
-There, Xiahou Ba was identified by the local residents, who reported his presence to the Shu forces led by Li Yan.
-Xiahou Ba was under heavy attack.
-As the main army of Cao Zhen had not caught up with the vanguard.
-Xiahou Ba was put into a dire situation where he relied on his own valor to defend the barricades until reinforcements arrived, only then Xiahou Ba and his soldiers were able to withdraw.
+There, Xiahou Ba was spotted by the local residents, who reported his presence to the Shu forces led by Li Yan.
+Xiahou came was under heavy attack.
+As the main army of Cao Zhen had not caught up with the vanguard, Xiahou Ba was put into a dire situation, and were only to withdraw when reinforcements arrived.

-Away from the main operation, Wei Yan led some troops towards Yangxi (陽谿; southwest of present-day Wushan County, Gansu) to encourage the Qiang people to join them against Wei, Wei did the same and sent Guo Huai along with Fei Yao to counter those uprising.
-When both armies met on the field, Wei Yan managed to inflict them a heavy defeat which allowed him to rise more troops and prevented Zhang He from joining the expedition.
+Away from the main operation, Wei Yan led some troops towards Yangxi (陽谿; southwest of present-day Wushan County, Gansu) to encourage the Qiang people to join Shu Han against Wei, Wei did the same and sent Guo Huai along with Fei Yao to counter the uprising.
+When both armies met on the field, Wei Yan managed to inflict a heavy defeat to the Wei forces which allowed him to raise more troops and prevented Zhang He from joining the expedition.

 Following those events, the conflict became a prolonged stalemate with few skirmishes.
-After more than a month of slow progress and by fear of significant losses and waste of resources, more and more officials sent memorials to end the campaign.
+After more than a month of slow progress, more and more officials sent memorials to end the campaign, fearing significant losses and waste of resources.
 Among them were Hua Xin, Yang Fu and Wang Su, son of Wang Lang.
 The situation wasn't helped by the difficult topography and constant heavy rainy weather lasting more than 30 days.
-After this, Cao Rui decided to abort the campaign and recall the officers by October 230.
+After this, Cao Rui decided to abort the campaign and recalled the officers by October 230.